wcamer/wcamer/README.md

 Hello, GitHub! 👋

-I'm William, a student at Brigham Young University-Idaho interested in Software Development.
+I'm William, a senior at Brigham Young University-Idaho interested in Software Development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- I'm currently learning React, NextJS, and TypeScript and using those technologies to create an ecomerce web application together.
-- My goals are to ...
+- As for my goals, my ultimate goal is to work as a software engineer with a company.
+For now my shorter term goals are to become proficient with React, NextJS, and TypeScript in order to add them to the utiltiy belt of languages, tech, and skills I already have.
-- Ask me about ...
+- Ask me about my opinion about a project you or I are working on or, ask me about my dream project and I'll tell you all about it.

-## Technologies and Tools
+## Languages, Technologies, and Skills
 ### Languages
 <div>
    <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" title="JavaScript" alt="JavaScript" width="40" height="40"/>&nbsp;